 There are four central hospitals in Estonia.
 They provide outpatient and inpatient health services in almost all fields of health.

-Kohtla-Järve – Ida-Viru Central Hospital (SA Ida-Viru Keskhaigla)
+Kohtla-Järve – Ida-Viru Central Hospital (Ida-Viru Keskhaigla)

-Pärnu – Pärnu Hospital (SA Pärnu Haigla)
+Pärnu – Pärnu Hospital (Pärnu Haigla)

 Large (regional) hospitals provide outpatient and inpatient health services in all areas of activity.